Community & Conservation Laikipia Loldia House Masai Mara

 All set for the Forest Challenge!

-Additionally, we continued our support for avian conservation through our long-running partnership with The Kenya Bird of Prey Trust.
+As always, we continued our support for avian conservation through our long-running partnership with The Kenya Bird of Prey Trust.
 To date, we have provided over 17.7 tons of high-quality meat to the Naivasha and Soysambu Raptor Centres.
-These rescue and rehabilitation centres currently care for between 60 and 70 birds, including various species of critically endangered vultures, as well as crowned eagles, owls, African fish eagles and many others.
+These rescue and rehabilitation centres care for between 60 and 70 raptors, including various species of critically endangered vultures, as well as Crowned Eagles, owls, African fish eagles and many other iconic birds of prey.

 An injured Verreaux’s eagle-owl receives care at the Naivasha Raptor centre- photo credit Fernando Faciole

 From the finish lines of marathons to both human and wildlife rescue centres, November has been a testament to what can be achieved when we work with our community and conservation partners.
 We remain incredibly grateful to all of our partners and donors who make this work possible.
-As we approach the end of the year, we look forward to sharing more updates, including the excitement of the upcoming football tournaments and our continued work with Children in the Wilderness.
 Thank you for being part of our journey.

 Join us in making a difference.